Memphis vs. Temple NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Memphis has combined with its opponents to score more than 60 points just two times this season.
+- Memphis and its opponents have scored at least 59.5 points just two times this year.

-- Temple and its opponents have combined to score more than 60 points in one game this season.
+- Temple's games have gone over 59.5 points in only one opportunity this season.

-- The two teams combine to average 64.8 points per game, 4.8 more than the over/under in this contest.
+- The combined points per game average of the two teams, 64.8, is 5.3 points more than Saturday's over/under.

-- The average total in Tigers games this season is 64.8, 4.8 points more than Saturday's total of 60.
+- The Tigers and their opponents have scored an average of 64.8 points per game in 2021, 5.3 more than Saturday's total.

-- The 60 total in this game is 5.8 points above the 54.2 average total in Owls games this season.
+- The 54.2 PPG average total in Owls games this season is 5.3 points fewer than this game's over/under.

 Memphis Stats and Trends

-- Memphis has one win against the spread in four games this year.
+- Memphis has one win against the spread in four games this season.

 - Memphis' games this year have hit the over on one of three set point totals (33.3%).

-- The Tigers rack up 39 points per game, nine more than the Owls give up per contest (30).
+- The Tigers rack up nine more points per game (39) than the Owls surrender (30).

-- Memphis is 1-1 against the spread and 3-0 overall this season when the team records more than 30 points.
+- Memphis is 1-1 against the spread and 3-0 overall this season when the team scores more than 30 points.

-- In games that Memphis amasses more than 276.5 yards, the team is 0-2 against the spread and 2-1 overall.
+- Memphis is 0-2 against the spread and 2-1 overall when the team churns out over 276.5 yards.

-- The Tigers have turned the ball over five times this season, one more turnover than the Owls have forced (4).

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.